 “Is that why they sent you alone?
 They’re afraid she might attack them?”

-That was an unexpected amount of honesty, and Oliver immediately suspected that Canelo was weaponizing her vulnerability, meaning to lower his guard and take advantage of any softheartedness.
+That was an unexpected level of honesty, and Oliver suspected that Canelo was weaponizing her vulnerability, attempting to lower his guard and take advantage of any softheartedness.
 “They consider you a liability,” he stated.
 It was an educated guess, based on what he’d learned from both his contacts within the coppers and Sebastien.

 Her lips almost disappeared as she pressed them together in a thin line.
 “This is a chance for me to prove my value.
 Things haven’t gone exactly as planned, lately.
-I’m meeting with you in good faith to negotiate on behalf of my employers in the hope of repairing the situation.”
+I’m meeting with you in good faith to negotiate, hoping to repair the situation.”

 He stared back at her for a few long seconds, then nodded.
 “You won’t use this,” he stated, gesturing to the phonograph.
 He didn’t know what else was recorded on the thing before their meeting, or what might be recorded afterward.
 Even if he spoke with Canelo in vagaries that couldn’t be used as evidence of any crimes, it was still stupidly risky.
-They could easily try to use it as blackmail, or even just to cast divination spells to suss out his secrets.
-“If anyone at the University wanted a direct report of what was said, they should have sent one of the people who needed to know.
+They could try to use it as blackmail, or even just to cast divination spells to suss out his secrets.
+“If the exact wordings of our conversation were so necessary, they should have sent the people who needed to know.
 This is an insult.
 Place it outside the door.”

-Canelo complied quickly and without argument, her movements stiff, a sign that she was forcing herself not to betray her true emotions through sloppy body language.
-She was not an experienced negotiator, most likely, but not incompetent, either.
-She returned, sitting tentatively in one of the chairs before his looming desk.
-She clasped her hands tightly together in her lap.
+Canelo complied quickly and without argument, her movements stiff, a sign that she was forcing herself not to betray her genuine emotions through sloppy body language.
+An inexperienced negotiator, but not incompetent.
+Returning, she sat tentatively in a chair before his looming desk and clasped her hands together in her lap.
 “I sincerely hope that we can still come to a mutually beneficial agreement.”